-Underground Sound Series aka Love for the Locals series passes will go on sale August 21!
+Underground Sound Series aka Love for the Locals series passes are now on sale!
 Nothing is better than sharing in the discovery (and re-discovery) of new sounds.
 That's what VPAC's Underground Sound is all about.
 Come in, have a drink, and discover the music!
 Get the 7 Show Pass which includes 7 drinks and 7 shows for only $100.
-The pass is transferable, do you can share it.
+The pass is transferable, so you can share it.“Imagine hearing playful New Orleans beats with a mix of Appalachian hollers, merged with a traditional, old- America sound that skillfully transports you back in time while adding a modern day flavor.
+This rich blend of sounds embodies the Bumper Jacksons.
+From the banjos and pedal steel to the vintage style, it's a modern roots band that makes audiences smile and forget about their troubles.” – Times Union

 The Bumper Jacksons are hot and sweet, painting America's story from the streets of New Orleans to the hollers of the Appalachian mountains, to their vibrant, beloved cities of Baltimore and Washington, DC.
 Unafraid to scrap together new sounds from forgotten 78's, the Bumper Jacksons boldly and elegantly balance paying homage to the traditions while fashioning their own unique, DIY style.
 Honored as the region's 2015 "Artist of the Year" and "Best Folk Band" from 2013-2015 at the Washington Area Music Awards, the Bumper Jacksons are playfully creative with their originals and re-imagining roots music with both power and tenderness.
 Bursting at the seams with some of the richest threads of old America, Bumper Jacksons bring you into the center of a party where everyone's invited and the dance floor never sleeps.